microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 - `viewport` - The string ID of the HTMLElement to be used as the 'viewport'.
 Used to determine which elements should render when virtualizing.

-- `item-span` - The size in pixels of each item along the choosen axis (ie. vertical or horizontal).
+- `item-size` - The size in pixels of each item along the choosen axis (ie. vertical or horizontal).
 Default is 50.

 - `viewport-buffer` - Defines an area in pixels on either end of the viewport where items outside the viewport will still be rendered.